loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 management, at least for convenience, whereas the latter can be modified in place.

-Girard's linear logic @girard1987linear is a refinement of classical and intuistionistic logic, where, rather than propositions being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.
+Girard's linear logic @girard1987linear is a refinement of classical and intuitionistic logic, where, rather than propositions being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.
 Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.
-In linear logic uses of weakening and contraction are carefully controlled, which in a programming language setting means variables must be used exactly once.
+In linear logic, the uses of weakening and contraction are carefully controlled, which in a programming language setting means variables must be used exactly once.

 The plan of our thesis is to compile and extend System-Level Functional Language.
 The